vasi/archpower-packages/README.md

 ## Usage

-To use these, just build with `makepkg` as usual.
+To use these, just [build with `makepkg` as usual](https://wiki.archlinux.org/title/Makepkg#Usage)

 I strongly suggest building on a ppc64 VM (or modern hardware), and setting up [icecream](https://github.com/icecc/icecream) to distribute builds to a faster box.

-Some builds depend on others in the repo, you'll find out when makepkg complains about missing dependencies—I don't provide any tool for recursive builds, or building the whole repo in the right order.
+Some builds depend on others in the repo, you'll find out when makepkg complains about missing dependencies.
+I don't know of a good way to build the whole repo (or a subset) in a dependency-aware way.

 ## Licensing